benjaminfkile/zero-in-api/README.md

 # Zero In Api

-This is an API that contains a collection of addresses and buildings with address keys in Missoula MT.
+This is an API that contains a collection of addresses and buildings with unique address and building keys in Missoula MT.
+The entire projects is designed to help delivery or taxi drivers find the appartments associated with buildings in large complexes

+### Check it out

+www.zeroin.now.sh

 ## How to set up